 What soaps and products can I use with my greywater system?

 “All products should be biodegradable and non-toxic.
-In addition, they should be free of salt (sodium) and boron (borax), two common ingredients that are non-toxic to people but are harmful to plants and/or the soil.
+In addition, they should be low in salt (sodium) and boron (borax), two common ingredients that are non-toxic to people but are harmful to plants and/or the soil.
 Chlorine bleach is also harmful to plants and should be diverted with any other harmful products to the sewer or septic by switching the 3-way valve.
 Hydrogen peroxide bleaches are less harmful and can be used instead of chlorine.
 Another consideration with soaps and products is their affect on the pH of the water.
 While many soaps do not change the pH, some do.
 In general, liquid soaps do not change the pH, while bar soaps make the water very basic (opposite of acidic).
 Certain acid loving plants may not be happy with this kind of water.
 If you’re uncertain if the pH is being affected choose plants that are not acid loving to irrigate.
-Acid loving plants include ferns, rhodedendrons, and blueberries.”
+Acid-loving plants include ferns, rhododendrons, and blueberries.”

 What are the benefits of greywater reuse?